Photo by Tech Daily

 How to avoid it: If someone contacts you, claiming to be from Venmo, don’t provide any information.
 Instead, jot down the information the person offers and contact Venmo using their customer service channels.

 What is it?
-With this scam, someone posts a high-demand item like tickets for a Taylor Swift concert, or rare Beatles memorabilia.
+With this scam, someone posts a high-demand item example tickets for a Taylor Swift concert or rare Beatles memorabilia on platforms like Facebook Marketplace.
 The deal seems almost too good to be true, and you know if you don’t act quickly, it will be gone.
 However, when you send the money, the item never makes its way to you.

 How to spot it: Urgency is the real “tell” in these situations.
 Anyone rushing you to pay might be up to no good.
 It doesn’t help if the person is making a truly tempting offer, like a rare collectible you’ve wanted to get your hands on for years.